LilyTao123/financial_transaction_etl_airflow_dbt/README.md

 # Technology
 ![workflow](media/workflows.png)
 # ETL Pipeline Design
+Terraform will create three resources: a GCS bucket named 'financial_transaction_bucket', a dataset named 'financial_transaction', and another dataset named 'financial_transaction_transformed_data'.

 Airflow is used for the initial ingestion and transformation of data.
+The ingested data includes:
+* transactions
+* users
+* cards
+* mcc
-The ingested data includes transactions, users, cards, and mcc, all stored in the BigQuery dataset 'financial_transaction'.
+All stored in the BigQuery dataset 'financial_transaction'.
 The transaction table is partitioned by transaction_date.

-DBT combines multiple datasets to create the tables 'clients_consumption_2019' and 'online_trsn_over_time', which are used for dashboard building.
+DBT combines multiple datasets to create the tables：
+* clients_consumption_2019
+* online_trsn_over_time
+They will be used for dashboard building.

 # Dats warehouse
 All processed data is stored in a Google Cloud Storage (GCS) bucket and loaded into BigQuery.